 - razor blade

-Something to Note: I would recommend that you read the install instructions on whatever siding you are using.
+Something to note: I would recommend that you also read the install instructions on the siding you are using.

 INSTALLING THE SIDING

-Now it’s time to add the siding.
-The LP Smartsiding has tung and grooves to help with the install.
-But before adding them to the wall let’s talk about cutting the siding.
+The LP Smartsiding has tongue and grooves to help with the install.
+But before adding them to the wall, let’s talk about cutting the siding.

 You may need to cut the length of the siding and you will want the siding to overhang the floor framing by at least 2″ but not more than 4″.
 We again used the circular saw attached to the rip-cut to make this cut.